This article explains why you would use RStudio Package Manager in addition to Artifactory and provides the necessary integration steps.

 The goal of these steps is to enable RStudio Package Manager to pull CRAN packages and metadata from Artifactory.

 - Inside of Artifactory, create a remote repository with the generic type.
-For the Repository Key, enter "rspm-cran".
+For the Repository Key, enter "rspm-checkpoints".
 For the repository URL, enter:

 - Navigate to the Advanced tab of the New Remote Repository and uncheck the Store Artifacts Locally checkbox: